 The Science of Alcohol Metabolism

-Learn what causes hangovers and how alcohol affects the body.
+Learn how alcohol affects the body.

 In this video I discuss how alcohol affects the body, and some of the side effects of alcohol in the human body.
 I go through the path of alcohol in the body, the damage from alcohol, and what causes a hangover.
 I also discuss how drinking alcohol over time can harm your body, such as by causing a fatty liver.